Mikhail Suslov: Rise to the Soviet leadership

 In 1946, Suslov was made a member of the Orgburo and immediately became the Head of the Foreign Policy Department of the Central Committee.
 Within a year, Suslov was appointed Head of the Central Committee Department for Agitation and Propaganda.
 He also became a harsh critic of the Jewish Anti-Fascist Committee in the post-war years.
 On 26 November 1946, Suslov sent a letter to Andrei Zhdanov, accusing the Jewish Anti-Fascist Committee of spying.
 Suslov's letter, which was well-received among Soviet leadership, would serve as the basis for prosecution of the committee during the anti-cosmopolitan campaign.
 After becoming head of the Agitprop, at the height of the anti-cosmopolitan campaign, Suslov also purged Jews from media and public institutions.

-In 1947, Suslov was transferred to Moscow and elected to the Central Committee Secretariat In January 1948, Stalin entrusted him with the task of speaking on behalf of the Central Committee before a solemn meeting on the twenty-fourth anniversary of Vladimir Lenin's death.
+In 1947, Suslov was transferred to Moscow and elected to the Central Committee Secretariat.
+In January 1948, Stalin entrusted him with the task of speaking on behalf of the Central Committee before a solemn meeting on the twenty-fourth anniversary of Vladimir Lenin's death.
 Upon Zhdanov's death in August 1948, Suslov succeeded him as CC Secretary of Ideology.
 From September 1949 to 1950, he was editor-in-chief of the central Party daily Pravda.

-In 1949, Suslov became a member, along with Georgy Malenkov, Lavrentiy Beria, and Lazar Kaganovich, of a commission created to investigate charges levied against Moscow's local Communist Party First Secretary, Georgy Popov.
+In 1949, Suslov became a member of a commission created to investigate charges levied against Moscow's local Communist Party First Secretary, Georgy Popov.
 Russian historian Roy Medvedev speculates in his book, Neizvestnyi Stalin, that Stalin had made Suslov his "secret heir".
-Lavrentiy Beria, who hated Suslov, evidently felt so threatened by him that after his arrest, documents were found in Beria's safe labeling Suslov as the No. 1 person he wanted to "eliminate".
+Based on documents discovered within his safe, Stalin's feared secret police chief, Lavrentiy Beria, ranked Suslov first among those he wanted to "eliminate" before his political downfall.

 In June 1950, Suslov was elected to the Presidium of the Supreme Soviet.
 He was promoted to the CPSU Presidium (later known as the Politburo) in 1952 following the 19th Party Congress.
 He suffered a temporary reversal when Stalin died and was dismissed from the Presidium in 1953.
 He continued to work in the Supreme Soviet, even becoming Chairman of the Commission of Foreign Affairs in the years immediately following Stalin's death.